- MOUTHPIECES & LIGATURES

 We are a friendly group of amateur musicians who enjoy making music together and performing at concerts and small music gatherings.
 As a community orchestra, we pride ourselves on being an open admission orchestra.
 We welcome all players irrespective of their experience, age or proficiency.
 Our members span a wide age range and as musicians include those, who have never played in an orchestra before, to more experienced players who enjoy playing in an orchestra and give valuable support and encouragement to other less proficient players

-WIRRAL COMMUNITY BIG BAND
+JAN MODELSKI BIG BAND

 LIVERPOOL STRING ORCHESTRA